dojo/docs/developer/design/loader/edit1.rst

     // ATTENTION: nothing but the AMD API is available here
   </script>

-Note that you can only set the ``async`` flag *before* dojo.js is loaded, and that in AMD mode, **neither Dojo nor any other library is automatically loaded**—it is entirely up to the application to decide which modules/libraries to load.
+Note that you can only set the ``async`` flag *before* dojo.js is loaded, and that in AMD mode, **neither Dojo nor any other library is automatically loaded** - it is entirely up to the application to decide which modules/libraries to load.

 =============
 Configuration